vasugupta9/DeepLearningProjects/VideoActivityRecognition3DResnet/Readme.md

 3. Other Python libraries including numpy, etc

 ## Notes
-1. <a href='https://gvasu.medium.com/recognizing-400-different-activities-in-videos-using-python-and-opencv-ee59cc6d61f6' > Blog post ;link </a>
+1. <a href='https://gvasu.medium.com/recognizing-400-different-activities-in-videos-using-python-and-opencv-ee59cc6d61f6' > Link </a> to medium blog post with more details